buzaturadu/stuff/pfsense_install/pfsense_install.md

 	brctl addbr virbr0 && brctl addbr virbr1
 <br/>

-Add the inteface conected to ISP line to virbr0
+Add the inteface conected to ISP line to virbr0.
+In our case the interface name was eno1

-	brctl addif em0 virbr0
+	brctl addif eno1 virbr0

 <br/>